gmitrev/gmitrev.github.io/projects.md

 <span style='font-size: 0.8em'>1. the lowest or most unsuccessful point in a situation.</span>

-Nadir is a blazing-fast exception tracker for Ruby applications that will be there for you when your own code betrays you you.
+Nadir is a blazing-fast exception tracker for Ruby applications that will be there for you when your own code betrays you.

 <div style='clear: both'></div>
 <hr />